 Leave your AVC plan invested and use it later

-If you started your AVC plan before 1 April 2014 you do not have to take your AVC plan when you take your main LGPS pension.
+If you left the LGPS before 1 April 2014 you do not have to take your AVC plan when you take your main LGPS pension.
 You can leave your AVC plan invested and use it at a later date, however, you must take it by the age of 75.

 Please note, if you do not take your AVC plan at the same time as your main LGPS pension you will lose any right you have to: